iayush3007/Six-Human-Emotions-Classifier/README.md

 It is a simple ML and Deep Learning using LSTM model that can detect six human emotions (Joy, Fear, Anger, Love, Sadness, Surprise)

-# Overview

-This is a simple Streamlit web application for detecting six human emotions (Joy, Fear, Anger, Love, Sadness, Surprise).
-The app uses machine learning and deep learning models trained on preprocessed text data.

 # Requirements